Eastern States Exposition: Avenue of States

 The Avenue of States contains life-size replicas of the six original New England statehouses, as well as the New England Grange House.
 In actuality, the state houses are not replicas but rather modeled after original state houses in most instances.
 The buildings for New Hampshire and Vermont bear no resemblance to their original state houses.

 These buildings feature exhibits and vendors that exemplify the heritage, food, and traditions of each state as a way of promoting tourism.
-For example, the Maine House offers lobster, blueberries, and baked potatoes, while the Vermont House has Ben and Jerry's ice cream, maple syrup, and Cabot cheese.
+For example, the Maine House in past years has offered lobster, blueberries, and baked potatoes, while the Vermont House has Ben and Jerry's ice cream, maple syrup, and Cabot cheese.
 Vendors also sell locally made products and handicrafts.
 The Maine baked potatoes have become an icon, with buyers regularly joining long lines during the fair's busier periods.
-The Connecticut building supplies Timex watches as well as Lego, both companies which were founded in that state.
+The Connecticut building features watches from Timex, which was founded there, as well as Lego, which has its US headquarters there.
 The Rhode Island building features Del's Lemonade and Blount Seafood Clamcakes and Chowder, as well as books from Rhode Island author C. M. Eddy, Jr., who has links back to H. P. Lovecraft and Houdini in Rhode Island.

-Much like national embassies, the statehouses and the land on which they sit are owned by the respective jurisdiction.
-Through an arrangement with the Commonwealth of Massachusetts, they are administered by representatives from each state's police force during the fair.
-Due to this distinction, tickets for each of the six lotteries can be purchased among the houses.